Ki-Insurance/email-signature-generator/README.md

 ```

 #### Run commands
-- `npm run dev`: Starts the vite server on at `localhost:3000` (by default).
+- `npm run dev` - Starts the vite server on at `localhost:3000` (by default).
-- `npm run test:watch:coverage`:  Runs (and watches) the jest tests with the coverage output
+- `npm run test:watch:coverage` -  Runs (and watches) the jest tests with the coverage output

 ---

 If you run into _any_ issues or are unsure about anything, please - let us know!

 Thanks so much & we are already looking forward to meeting you!

 _~ Ollie_